Extended-Thunder/send-later/index.md

 The Send Later Thunderbird add-on allows you you to write an email message and then tell Thunderbird when you want it to be sent.
-The message is saved back into your Drafts folder, and delivered at approximately the specified time.
+The message is saved into your Drafts folder, and delivered at approximately the specified time.
 The add-on is available for download from [addons.thunderbird.net](https://addons.thunderbird.net/thunderbird/addon/send-later-3/).
 Release notes for each new version of Send Later are published there and